UW-GAC/QCpipeline/README.txt

 (save as ScanAnnotationDataFrame and SnpAnnotationDataFrame)

-3e) Check that the Sample ID - file mapping is correct using the netcdf config file:
+3e) Check that the Sample ID - file mapping is correct using the config file:
-> R -q --vanilla --args ncdf.config outfile < sample_id_from_files.R
+> R -q --vanilla --args create_datafiles.config outfile < sample_id_from_files.R

-9-10) Create NetCDF and GDS files test 5 samples first:
+9-10) Create netCDF or GDS files test 5 samples first:
-> netcdf.py --email user@uw.edu --test ncdf.config
+> create_datafiles.py --email user@uw.edu --test create_datafiles.config
 (where "user@uw.edu" is your email address)

 run all:
-> netcdf.py --email user@uw.edu ncdf.config
+> create_datafiles.py --email user@uw.edu create_datafiles.config
 Check output to make sure creation was successful and all checks were passed Pay attention to sections marked "MANUAL REVIEW"

 Quality score will only be included in "xy" file if raw_qCol is not NA.

-Use option "--checkPlink" to check a CIDR-generated PLINK file (with A/B coding) against the newly created netCDF file.
+Use option "--checkPlink" to check a CIDR-generated PLINK file (with A/B coding) against the newly created netCDF/GDS file.

 13-15) Gender check (heterozygosity and mean intensity)